 Ruth Johnson continued to live at 519 Beacon and operate it as a lodging house until 1947.
 By 1948, she had moved back to 517 Beacon to live with her sister.

-By 1948, 519 Beacon was the home of Mrs. Izetta May (Butler) Small, the former wife of Earle Augustus Small, who operated it as a lodging house.
-She was the assessed owner in 1948 and 1949.
+On October 16, 1947, 519 Beacon was purchased by Mrs. Izetta May (Butler) Small, the former wife of Earle Augustus Small, who operated it as a lodging house.
 She previously had lived in Falmouth.